We are responsible for creating the change we need

 Black lives matter.
 Our systems and institutions must change to reflect this truth.
 We are witnessing the urgency of seizing this moment and committing ourselves to creating a new system of education where a child’s race is not a predictor of success or failure in our schools.
 This predictability inherent in our current system means the system must change – we must change.

 Similarly, we must diversify Wisconsin’s educator workforce.
-98% of our teachers in Wisconsin are White.
+Ninety-eight percent of our teachers in Wisconsin are white.
 We know having teachers of color benefits all students, not just students of color.
-I call upon our youth, especially our youth of color, who are demanding change and racial justice to become a teacher!
+I call upon our youths, especially our youths of color, who are demanding change and racial justice to become a teacher.
 Teachers are change agents.
 Teachers give hope.
 Teachers inspire.
 Teachers change lives.

 I know the challenges we face are numerous but we can take action.
-It’s time to shed the title of having the largest Black-White achievement gap in the country.
-Dr. King reminded us that, “the arc of the moral universe is long, but it bends towards justice.”
+It’s time to shed the title of having the largest Black-white achievement gap in the country.
+Dr. Martin Luther King Jr. reminded us that, “The arc of the moral universe is long, but it bends towards justice.”
 In the midst of our current reality, I have faith and hope for the new future we will collectively create.

-Christine Stanford Taylor has 40 years of experience serving in public education and joined the Wisconsin DPI in 2001.

 (0) comments